 Throughout the lovely summer months, it’s easy to forget about the colder winter months, but it’s essential to prepare for this change in the climate.
-A low wattage heater is an excellent investment to keep you warm through the colder periods when a caravan fan isn’t needed.
+A low wattage heater, or caravan heater, is an excellent investment to keep you warm through the colder periods when a caravan fan isn’t needed.

-Because of the nature of a caravan, it’s often not wise to just use the same types of heater that you would use in a residential home especially if you have energy restrictions.
-We’ve created this guide to show you the best caravan heater to keep you warm throughout your journey.
+Because of the energy consumption restrictions of a caravan, it’s often not wise to use the same types of heater that you would use in a residential home.
+We’ve created this guide to show you the best caravan heaters to keep you warm throughout your trip.

-This mini ceramic heater from Pro Breeze is constructed using ceramic heating discs that provide excellent warm heat transfer in smaller spaces such as caravans.
-Ceramic heating is a new technology that is safer, faster and more energy-efficient compared to tradition heaters.
+This mini ceramic caravan heater from Pro Breeze is constructed using ceramic heating discs that provide excellent warm heat transfer in smaller spaces – such as caravans and motorhomes.
+Ceramic heating is a new technology that is safer, faster and more energy-efficient compared to traditional heaters.

 The heater has two power settings allowing you to choose between 2000W (high) and 1200W (low) power settings.